-In accordance with ASC Topic 805, Business Combinations ("ASC Topic 805"), the allocation of the purchase price is subject to adjustment during the measurement period after the closing date (May 19, 2010), when additional information on assets and liability valuations becomes available.
-Due to the proximity of the closing date to quarter-end, the Company has not finalized its valuation of certain assets and liabilities recorded pursuant to the acquisition including intangible assets, environmental liabilities and deferred taxes.
+In accordance with ASC Topic 805, Business Combinations ("ASC Topic 805"), the allocation of the purchase price for both the Gichner Transaction and DEI Transaction is subject to adjustment during the measurement period after the respective closing dates when additional information on asset and liability valuations becomes available.
+The Company has not finalized its valuation of certain assets and liabilities recorded in connection with the Gichner Transaction and DEI Transaction, including inventory, intangible assets, environmental liabilities and deferred taxes.
 Thus, the provisional measurements recorded are subject to change and any changes will be recorded as adjustments to the fair value of those assets and liabilities and residual amounts will be allocated to goodwill.
-The final valuation adjustments may also require adjustment to the consolidated statement of operations.
+The final valuation adjustments may also require adjustment to the consolidated statements of operations.